xrdocs/programmability/_tutorials/do-you-speak-yang.md

 ![English YANG translate_3.png]({{site.baseurl}}/images/English YANG translate_3.png){: .align-center}

+# What is a model?

+TODO TODO TODO

 # Installing YANG Suite

 First, let's install YANG Suite.
 Let's start by cloning the github repo where the code is stored.